 Bottom-up Integration Testing

 Bottom-up integration is also based on an incremental approach and starts from lower-level modules, moving upwards to the higher-level modules.
 Again the higher-level modules might not have been developed by the time lower modules are tested.
 So, in those cases, Drivers are used.
-These drivers simulate the functionality of higher-level modules in order to test lower-level modules.
+These drivers simulate the functionality of higher-level modules to test lower-level modules.

 Advantage – Similar to top-down testing, we don’t have to wait for all the modules to get developed before starting testing.